MxIris-Library-Forks/CombineCocoa/README.md

 <img src="https://img.shields.io/badge/platforms-iOS%2013.0-333333.svg" />
 </p>

-CombineCocoa attempts to provide publishers for common UIKit controls so you can consume user interaction as Combine emissions and compose them into meaningful, logical publisher chains.
+CombineCocoa attempts to provide publishers for common AppKit and UIKit controls so you can consume user interaction as Combine emissions and compose them into meaningful, logical publisher chains.

 **Note**: This is still a primal version of this, with much more to be desired.
 I gladly accept PRs, ideas, opinions, or improvements.
 Thank you ! :)